 As the Danes do: masterfully layered knitwear and coats, casually shed to reveal a sleek, sculptural outfit.

-Nimb Bar is housed in a former ballroom: a glamorous chandelier-strung space where punters make a beeline for the fireplace.
-The cocktail list is excellent: Negronis and rum punches sit alongside quirkier libations like the salty Dry Umamini, and the Final Word, which is billed as ‘a complex, herbal cocktail which will win any argument’ – so, that’s us told.
+Nimb Bar is housed in a former ballroom: a glamorous chandelier-strung space with an enormous fireplace.
+During daylight hours, this is the spot for coffee and afternoon tea.
+By night, the talented bartenders whip up delicious creations: Negronis and rum punches sit alongside quirkier libations like the salty Dry Umamini, and the Final Word, billed as ‘a complex, herbal cocktail which will win any argument’ – so, that’s us told.
 There’s an impressive range of spirits to sip and a worldly wine list, too.

 Breakfast runs from 7am–11am.
-In the Brasserie, Nimb Terrasse and Fru Nimb, lunch is from noon–3.30pm, dinner from 5pm–10pm.
-Tastings and meals at Vinotek run from 5pm–11pm, and Nimb Bar’s drinks flow till midnight Monday to Thursday, 1am on weekends.
+In Nimb Brasserie, Fru Nimb and Gemyse, lunch is from noon–4pm, dinner from 5pm–10pm.
+Nimb Bar’s drinks flow till midnight Monday to Thursday, 1am on weekends.